xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 # Intro

-Do you every worry about logging in the IOS-XR Linux environment?
+Have you every worry about logging in the IOS-XR Linux environment?
 With Linux adoption, we can align our techniques and operational flows with the server world.
-There should as little as possible difference in terms of operations.
+There should be as little as possible difference in operations.

-In this tutorial, we are going to cover routers configuration to stream Syslog message and accept those messages on an Ubuntu machine with Syslog-ng and Elastic stack.
+In this tutorial, we are going to cover routers configuration to stream Syslog message and accept those messages on an Ubuntu machine with [Syslog-ng](https://syslog-ng.com/) and [Elastic stack](https://elastic.co).

 ![]({{site.baseurl}}/images/logging/logging-arch.png)
 _Figure 1 - Logging concepts_